sciffany/url-shortener/README.md

-# url-shortener
+# URL Shortener
-A simple URL shortener
+A simple URL shortener using Mongo DB Atlas noSQL database as backend